Bankoga/golem/open_problems/connection_problems.md

   - i.e. How to declare input slots
 - How to distribute outputs across the available input slots
 - How to distribute outputs to subsequent problem domains

+**Does size of PD change based on the number of inputs to the PD?**

 ### Indicating Input Slots for a Problem Domain